Witiko/doctoral-thesis/main.md

-In Chapter \vref{cha:state-of-the-art}, I will describe math information retrieval competitions and state-of-the-art math information retrieval systems that received the best accuracy in the competitions.
+In Chapter \vref{cha:state-of-the-art}, I will describe math information retrieval competitions and state-of-the-art math information retrieval systems that achieved the best accuracy in the competitions.

 In Chapter \vref{cha:accuracy}, I will report the results of my research on representations that enable accurate math information retrieval.
-In this chapter, I will answer research questions 1 and 3.
+I will also answer research questions 1 and 3.

 In Chapter \vref{cha:speed}, I will report the results of my research on representations that enable fast math information retrieval.
-In this chapter, I will answer research question 2.
+I will also answer research question 2.

-In Chapter \vref{cha:interpretability}, I will report the results of my research on interpretable representations that enable explainable math information retrieval and show the tangible benefits of interpretability.
+In Chapter \vref{cha:interpretability}, I will report the results of my research on interpretable representations that enable explainable math information retrieval.

-I will conclude in Chapter \vref{cha:conclusion} by summarizing the results of my research with respect to my questions and offer directions for future work.
+I will conclude in Chapter \vref{cha:conclusion} by summarizing the results of my research with respect to my research questions.
+I will also offer directions for future work.

 # Background {#background}
 \label{cha:background}